Cutlery and tableware making

 Issues affecting the viability of the craft

-- Training and recruitment and overseas cutlery makers are the biggest issues facing the craft.
+- Market issues: overseas cutlery makers are the biggest issues facing the craft.

 - Cutlery and Allied Trades Association (CATRA)